Get a FREE Car Check

 The VIN is usually displayed on the car’s dashboard near the windshield but can also be found in other parts, such as the engine bay and door jambs.

-Knowing about the car’s VIN is essential for anyone considering car imports and exports to ensure their safety and security.
+Knowing the vehicle’s VIN is essential for running a vehicle history check and verifying its identity for anyone considering car imports and exports to ensure their safety and security.

 Importing a vehicle: procedures and checks